Baby Constipation

 What causes constipation in babies?

-There are a number of possible causes of constipation in infants including1:
+There are a number of possible causes of constipation in babies, including1:

-• If your baby has been unwell and not eating or drinking as much as they usually would, they could be dehydrated.
+• If your baby has been unwell and not eating or not getting enough fluids, they could be dehydrated.
 This lack of food and fluid intake could lead to them becoming constipated.
+A dry mouth and fewer wet nappies are a couple of things that may indicate your baby isn’t getting enough fluids.

 • A change in your baby’s diet.
-Remember that your baby’s digestive system is brand new, so adjusting to new foods takes practice.
+Remember that your baby’s digestive system is brand new, so adjusting to new foods takes time and practice.

 • Low fibre intake.
-If your baby is weaning, make sure they’re eating a varied diet including fruits, vegetables and cereals, all of which are great sources of fibre.
+If your baby is weaning, it’s important to make sure that they’re eating a varied diet including fruits, vegetables and cereals, all of which are great sources of fibre.
 Not doing so might lead to constipation.

 It’s also possible that there’s a psychological reason for your baby’s constipation.
-For example, if it hurts your baby to poo (perhaps because of a small tear in the anal canal, called a fissure), then to avoid the pain they might stop themselves from going.
+For example, if it hurts your baby to poo (perhaps because of a small tear in the anal canal, called a fissure), then they might stop themselves from going to avoid the pain.
 Following on from that, if babies get into the habit of withholding stools for any reason, then it can become a habit that they continue with.

-Rest assured that most cases of baby constipation can be eased with some simple adjustments.
+Remember that most cases of baby constipation can be eased with some simple adjustments, and it’s all about discovering what works to help your baby.

 Symptoms of constipation in babies

-You’ll usually be able to recognise if your baby has constipation because of the following signs and symptoms2:
+You’ll usually be able to recognise if your baby has constipation because of the following signs and symptoms3:

 • Delayed or infrequent stools (less than three times per week).

-• The stools are small, dry and hard.
+• Baby poo that’s small, dry and hard.

 • Your baby is in pain and has difficulty going to the toilet.